 It's that time of the year again.
 No, we're not talking about Christmas or the holidays; we're way past that.
-We're talking about the European Car of the Year and we now have the list of finalists for the award.
+We're talking about the and we now have the list of finalists for the award.

 From the initial 38 candidates to the shortened list of 29 vehicles, we're now down to seven cars vying to be the top vehicle for the Old Continent.
 Of note, in order to be eligible to participate in the competition, a model has to be new and on sale now or before the year’s end in five or more European markets.